-Then ne Programmes Description / Types of Activity Indicative Value (£m) Proposed Delivery Mechanism Aims and Objectives liff Capital on Projects Place Promotion Grows an integrated approach to the place promotion offer. n/a Commissioned by CCR To increase visitor numbers across the city-region. . togi Cluster Development Establish a series of assured academies across the region supported by FE and clusters in the region. £0.6m Commissioned by CCR To increase employment in high value-added sectors, and also to raise productivity in key clusters.
+Theme Programmes Description / Types of Activity Indicative Value (£m) Proposed Delivery Mechanism Aims and Objectives Cardiff Capital Region Projects Place Promotion Grows an integrated approach to the place promotion offer. n/a Commissioned by CCR To increase visitor numbers across the city-region. , Cluster Development Establish a series of assured academies across the region supported by FE and clusters in the region. £0.6m Commissioned by CCR To increase employment in high value-added sectors, and also to raise productivity in key clusters.